yktoo/yktoo.com/content/blog/posts/0252/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/7v1hinw455vw0464.jpg" "The lead cap." >}}

-I've only managed to find a read cable, but it's kind of trendy nowadays.
+I've only managed to find a red cable, but it's kind of trendy nowadays.